How to Create a Manual in Word (Step-by-Step Guide)

 Microsoft Word enables a robust framework for users to present information about their product or service.
 It gives them the freedom to customize the document as per their needs.

-Let’s explore how you can create a user manual in Microsoft Word.
+Let’s explore how you can create a user manual for SaaS or any other product in Microsoft Word.

 Create a Manual in Word